 Plan to apply for landed immigrant status: you could become eligible for loans once status is granted.

-Emergency loans: some colleges and universities offer 1-time emergency loans for international students.
+Emergency loans: some colleges and universities offer one-time emergency loans for international students.
 You will need to contact a school’s financial aid office directly for more information.

 Work after graduation

-You could be eligible to get a special work permit to allow you to work in Canada – for up to 3 years - after you graduate.
+You could be eligible to get a special work permit to allow you to work in Canada – for up to three years – after you graduate.

 Live/work in Ontario permanently

 Through a program called the Provincial Nominee Program, you could be eligible to live and work permanently in Ontario.